An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 You do not need to be an elite athlete.

-You do need to be curious, open-minded and willing to meet challenge differently.
+You simply need to be curious, open-minded and willing to meet challenge differently.

 "When people imagine someone who can hold a plank for almost 10 hours, or their breath for over 6 minutes, they picture the chiselled body it must require.